alexhunsley/ringing/algebraic-place-notation/algebraic-place-notation.md

 ## m-Bob

-m-Bob is the generalisation of Plain Bob and Grandsire: it is the method with m hunt bells.
-What we call Plain Bob would be known as 1-Bob, and Grandsire would be 2-Bob.
-If you rang Plain Bob and called a Bob at every lead, that would be the same as 3-Bob (since at a Bob in PB, three bells end up plain hunting at the lead end).
+m-Bob is the generalisation of Plain Bob and Grandsire: it is the method with ```m``` hunt bells.
+What we call Plain Bob is 1-Bob, and Grandsire is 2-Bob.
+And if you ring Plain Bob and called a Bob at every lead, that would be the same as 3-Bob without calls in it (since at a Bob in PB, three bells end up plain hunting at the lead end).

-m-Bob is an example of APN where we need to take a parameter: the 'm'.
+m-Bob is an example of GPN where we need to take a parameter: the number of hunt bells ```m```.

 Here's the definition of m-Bob when m is an even number: